 SFCT Essentials is a 3-day course from APT (a leading provider of Schema-Focused Cognitive Therapy training courses in Canada).
-We bring this APT-Accredited course to your own organisation, for maximum cost-effectiveness, and up to 15 people can attend.
+We bring this APT-Accredited course to your own organization, for maximum cost-effectiveness, and up to 15 people can attend.
 (Refresher course also available.)

 Cognitive Behavioral Therapy has taken the therapeutic world by storm over the last couple of decades, and has produced some very good results across a variety of conditions.
 For many professionals it is the default approach to therapy.